 The National Data Commissioner will be responsible for the management and oversight of the Data Availability and Transparency Act (DATA) scheme.

 - promote the use and reuse of public sector data

 - enhance the integrity of the public sector data system

 - engage with the community and build trust about use of public sector data

-- apply the Data Sharing and Release legislation in a consistent and effective manner.
+- apply the Data Availability and Transparency legislation in a consistent and effective manner.

 Interim National Data Commissioner

 Over the past two decades, Ms Anton has gravitated to roles that sit at the intersection of technology and policy.
 Starting from the early days of broadband policy and programs to cybersecurity and championing internal transformation through smart use of technology.
 A career highlight includes establishing the Government’s Computer Emergency Response Team (CERT).
 She has a wealth of public sector experience where she has held senior management positions across the Industry, Education and the Attorney-General’s portfolios.

 Ms Anton holds a Bachelor of Science with Honours, Master of Management both from the Australian National University (ANU).
 She has also completed the Company Directors Course through the Australian Institute of Company Directors and is a member of the Advisory Board for the ANU’s recently established Cyber Institute.